Go-Go-Go! “I know, I should go to yoga”

 Loss of mobility causes pain whether it is in the back, neck, shoulders, or hips.
 Loss of mobility creates range-of-motion issues, muscle imbalances, and joint stress.

 Doing these exercises will create a neuromuscular stimulus that turns on under-performing muscles and “chills-out” overactive muscles, increasing mobility over time.

 Execute the movements precisely.
-Stay in alignment.
-Build balanced strength.
-As a result you’ll be stronger and with the added benefit of decreasing your risk of injury.
+Stay in alignment and build balanced strength.
+As a result, you’ll be stronger and with the added benefit of decreasing your risk of injury.

 Remember quality over quantity.
 Smarter, not harder, creates results.

 (Don’t do any of these exercises if they cause pain.)

 Before activity stretches should be dynamic: move in and out of the stretch, holding for 3 – 5 secs and repeat 10+ times.

 After activity stretches should static: hold for 30+ sec to lengthen the muscle.
 Longer stretches fatigue muscles, so they shouldn’t be done before training or activity.